Jaap van den Herik: Biography

 Van den Herik studied mathematics at the Vrije Universiteit Amsterdam, where he obtained his MA in 1974, cum laude.
 In 1983 he obtained his PhD with the thesis, entitled "Computer Chess, chess and artificial intelligence", under supervision of Henk Lombaers, Adriaan de Groot and Joop Doorman.

-After his graduation in 1974 Van den Herik had started his academic career at the Vrije Universiteit Amsterdam as researcher.
+After his graduation in 1974 Van den Herik started his academic career at the Vrije Universiteit Amsterdam as researcher.
 In 1975 he became assistant professor at the Delft University of Technology.
 After serving at the School of Computer Science from McGill University in Montreal, Canada from 1987 to 2008, he was appointed professor at the University of Maastricht been.
 Since 1991 he is also affiliated with the University of Leiden.
 From 2008 to 2016 he was a professor at the University of Tilburg, and founding director of the Tilburg Center for Cognition and Communication (TiCC).

-With a number of chess enthusiasts, including Max Euwe, Van den Herik in 1980 was co-founder of Computer Chess Association Netherlands (CSVN).
-He is also co-founder of the NVKI (Dutch Association for Artificial Intelligence), and was their chairman from 1990 to 1995.
+With a number of chess enthusiasts, including Max Euwe, Van den Herik, in 1980, was co-founder of Computer Chess Association Netherlands (CSVN).
+He is also co-founder of the NVKI (Dutch Association for Artificial Intelligence), and he was their chairman from 1990 to 1995.
 From 1991 to 1999 he was also president of the JURIX, the international Foundation for Legal Knowledge-Based Systems.
 From 1983 until 2015, Van den Herik was chief editor of the Journal of the International Computer Games Association (ICGA Journal).